skylicia/skylicia/README.md

 - 👋 Hi, I’m @skylicia
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming, designing
-- 🌱 I’m currently learning java script
+- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me ...
+- 📫 How to reach me: discord

 <!---
 skylicia/skylicia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.